nyunAI/nyuntam-docs/nyuntam_docs/docs/examples/adapt/image_segmentation/README.md

 ## Overview

 This guide provides a walkthrough of applying SegNeXt for instance segmentation on the cityscapes dataset using SSF (Scaling and Shifting the deep Features).
-SSF enables parameter efficient fine-tuning by proposing that performace simillar to full fine-tuning can be achieved by only scaling and shifting the features of a deep neural network.
+SSF enables parameter efficient fine-tuning by proposing that performance similar to full fine-tuning can be achieved by only scaling and shifting the features of a deep neural network.

 ## Table on Contents
  - [Introduction](#introduction)